mgunter-pivotal/pcf-hugo-workshop/content/post/lab-10.md

 ## Dot Net Core

-In the interest of time, we will not be walking through the steps to bind a service to a .NET Core application because they are the same.
+In the interest of time, we will not be walking through the steps to bind a service to a .NET Core application because they are fundamentally the same thing we have already done.
+When you are starting with a brand new project the steps would look like this:

-### Step 1 - Create the Service
+#### Step 1 - Create the Service
+#### Step 2 - Push the Application
-### Step 3 - Bind the Application to the Service
+#### Step 3 - Bind the Application to the Service

+If you already have an application deployed on Cloud Foundry and now want to bind a service to it, the steps look like this:

+#### Step 1 - Create the Service
+#### Step 2 - Bind the Application to the Service
-### Step 3 - Restart the Application
+#### Step 3 - Restart the Application

 ##### Discussion